 Eve's own brand fuses classical design elements based on nature, sculpture and architecture while drawing on mythological themes.
 Odette Jewellery uses traditional fine jewellery techniques, hand crafted with an eye towards modern urban glamour.
 Eve works from a bench in the collaborative fashion boutique Wall & Jones, a wonderful environment full of eccentric designer clothing and quality handmade accessories.

 Hannah Ford studied BA History of Art at Camberwell College of Arts and MA History of Design at the Royal College of Art and began an extensive career in curation (Identity Crisis), teaching (UAL, London and Institute of European Design, Madrid), print/digital publishing (Architecture Foundation) and design management (Design Council).
 Hannah then worked for Nokia/Microsoft's Global Design Studio, in Visual Communications, Product and UX programme management, before taking a career break to have kids.

-Hannah curated Invisible Numbers and pursued her passion for Fibre Art, exhibiting for the first time with her collection, A Divided Nation, commenting on "politicians who are trying to hold us back into 19th Century fantasies about who 'we' are".
+Hannah curated Invisible Numbers and pursued her passion for Fibre Art, exhibiting for the first time with her collection, A Divided Nation, a series of political banners commenting on "politicians who are trying to hold us back into 19th Century fantasies about who 'we' are".
 (Francois Crepeau, Special Rapporteur on the Human Rights of Migrants).